Explore the best of Nanjing with this 3-day itinerary, featuring must-see historic landmarks, scenic parks, and modern attractions.

 This memorial hall is an emotional journey remembering the three hundred thousand people killed during the Japanese invasion of Nanjing on December 13th, 1937.
 Built on top of a Japanese burial and execution site, known as ‘The Mass Grave of 10,000 Corpses’, the memorial hall recounts the horror of the time through music, imagery, and objects.

 The space itself is a vast and intense experience, but one worth taking to truly understand the tragic history and resilience of the people of Nanjing.
-Although exhibitions in the hall can be gruesome and shocking, the ultimate message is hope—as displayed in the Peace Park, where visitors can read about ending the war.
+Although exhibitions in the hall can be gruesome and shocking, the ultimate message is hope, as displayed in the Peace Park, where visitors can read about ending the war.
 Information throughout the center is in Chinese, Japanese, and English.
 The Memorial Hall may not be suitable for very young children.

-Take Line 2 to Yunjin Road Station (云锦路) and walk for about 10 minutes.
+To get there, take Line 2 to Yunjin Road Station (云锦路) and walk for about 10 minutes.

 Nanjing City Wall (南京城墙) and Xuanwu Lake (玄武湖)

-Take Line 1 to Zhonghua Gate Station (中华门) and walk to the city wall entrance.
+To get there, take Line 1 to Zhonghua Gate Station (中华门) and walk to the city wall entrance.

 From the wall, you can view Xuanwu Lake, a beautiful scenic area surrounded by gardens and temples.
 Then, you can walk around the lake, making it a relaxing way to unwind in the afternoon.